-You have some delimiter separated value (DSV) data that you want to sort using a text sorting utility.
-This task is complicated by the following issues:
+Scenario — you have some delimiter separated value (DSV) data that you want to sort using a text sorting utility.
+Your task is complicated by the following issues:

 - The delimited values are variable length.

 - You want to sort some fields in ascending order and others in descending order.

-- You want to sort some fields case-sensitive and others case-insensitive.
+- You want to sort some fields case-sensitively and others case-insensitively.

 XTRAN to the rescue!

-The following example uses an XTRAN rules file comprising 154 non-comment lines of "meta-code" (XTRAN's rules language) to prepare DSV data for sorting.
+The following example uses an XTRAN rules file comprising 154 non-comment lines of XTRAN's rules language ("meta-code") to prepare DSV data for sorting.
 The rules took just over an hour to write and about an hour to debug.
 (That's right, just over two hours total!)

 This is an example of XTRAN's ability to automate the manipulation of data as well as code.

 You tell the rules, via an environment variable value:

 - Optionally, the DSV delimiting character, defaulting to comma

 - Which DSV fields are to be used for the sort, and in what order.

 - For each sort field:

 - Whether to sort in ascending or descending order

 - Optionally, whether to sort case-sensitive (the default) or case-insensitive.
 (It took only 15 minutes to add this feature to the XTRAN rules!)